Redemption movement: History

 The theory also gives a specific role to the Uniform Commercial Code, which provides an interstate standard for documents such as driver's licenses or for bank accounts.
-As sovereign citizens believe the UCC to be a codification of the illegitimate commercial law ruling the United States, adherents to the strawman theory see this as evidence that the associated laws and financial obligations do not apply to them, but instead to the "straw man".
+As sovereign citizens believe the UCC to be a codification of the illegitimate commercial law ruling the United States, adherents to the strawman theory see this as evidence that the associated laws and financial obligations do not apply to them, but instead to the "strawman".

 The state of Ohio charged Elvick with corrupt business activity in 2003, and he returned to prison after being sentenced to four years.

 Elvick's concepts and schemes and variations thereof have since remained a mainstay of the pseudolaw environment.
 They have been used and adapted in the United States, Canada and other English-speaking countries, by many tax protesters or conspiracy theorists, and more broadly by people seeking a remedy for their financial stresses or willing to fight what they perceive as government oppression.
+In some variations of the strawman theory, one's alleged secret fund is called a "Cestui Que Vie Trust".

 Purported redemption methods

-The details of redemption schemes vary, but they typically rest on the same assumptions: (1) a distinction between a living individual and a corresponding legal person or "straw man", (2) valuable property associated with the legal person, but rightfully belonging to the individual, and (3) a supposed procedure by which the individual can claim the property to pay debts.
+The details of redemption schemes vary, but they typically rest on the same assumptions: (1) a distinction between a living individual and a corresponding legal person or "strawman", (2) valuable property associated with the legal person, but rightfully belonging to the individual, and (3) a supposed procedure by which the individual can claim the property to pay debts.
 Promoters justify these assumptions with elaborate historical tales.
 The most common explanation claims that the United States went bankrupt when it abandoned the gold standard in 1933 and started using its citizens as collateral so that it could borrow money.

-Supposed procedures for using the nonexistent "straw man" funds include:
+Supposed procedures for using the nonexistent "strawman" funds include: